Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Mother and young teenage son outdoors having a serious conversation

-What Is the Adolescent Dual Diagnosis Treatment Program Admissions Process?
+What Is the Admissions Process for Adolescent Dual Diagnosis Treatment at BasePoint Academy?

-The admission process into an adolescent dual diagnosis treatment program is designed to ensure that your teenager receives the best possible care utilizing a customized approach to meet their unique needs.
-Although the specific process can vary from one treatment center to the next, these are some typical steps you can expect.
+The admission process into an adolescent dual diagnosis treatment program at BasePoint Academy ensures your teenager receives the best possible care, taking a customized approach to meet their needs.
+Although the specific process can vary slightly, these are the typical steps you can expect.

-• Initial Contact: Admission begins with your initial phone call to the treatment center.
-During your call to BasePoint Academy, the admissions specialist can verify your insurance coverage and let you know if more documentation is required before treatment can begin.
+• Initial Contact: Admission begins with your initial phone call to BasePoint Academy.
+During this call, our admissions specialist can verify your insurance coverage and let you know if more documentation is required before treatment can begin.
 You can also request a complimentary evaluation for your teenager.

 • Assessment and Evaluation: Once you and the board-certified mental health professionals decide that admission is appropriate, your teenager will undergo a thorough medical assessment and psychological evaluation.
 This is the foundation of their initial individualized treatment plan.

-• Admissions Coordination: Your teenager’s admission will be coordinated between BasePoint Academy and your insurance company.
-Your teenager will also be informed of what they can and cannot bring to therapy, and you and your family will be invited to an orientation and introduction to the program.
+• Admissions Coordination: BasePoint Academy and your insurance company will coordinate your teenager’s admission.
+We will inform your child of what they can and cannot bring to therapy, and we will invite you and your family to an orientation and introduction to the program.

 • Active Participation and Progress Monitoring: After admission, your teen is expected to actively participate in treatment.
-Throughout their customized program, licensed counselors monitor their progress and make any adjustments to treatment as needed.
+Throughout your adolescent’s customized program, licensed counselors will monitor their progress and make any adjustments to treatment as needed.

 How Much Does Dual Diagnosis Treatment for Teens Cost in Dallas, Texas?

-The second factor is your rehab insurance coverage.
-Your out-of-pocket costs depend on your insurance policy deductible, copay for benefits, and the limitations placed on your teenager’s benefits.
-Each factor plays a role in your cost of dual diagnosis treatment.
+However, your out-of-pocket costs also depend on your insurance policy deductible, copays, and the limitations placed on your teenager’s benefits.
+If you are uninsured, you may be able to access financial aid or payment plans to make care more accessible.
+Each factor plays a role in the cost of dual diagnosis treatment.

 • According to SAMHSA, in Dallas-Fort Worth-Arlington, an annual average of 641,000 persons aged 12 or older used any illicit drug in the past year; 8.2% were classified as having a substance use disorder; and 6.0% experienced a major depressive episode in the past year.

-Our expert care and safe environment can help your teen and your family address and overcome dual diagnosis disorder.
-Call today to discover the pathway toward long-term healing.
+Our expert care and safe environment can help your teen address and overcome their dual diagnosis.
+Call today to discover long-term healing.